-Humiliated, Henry III initially retreated behind a veil of piety while traveling throughout the countryside, however he soon marshaled forces in 1264 and rode out into battle against the baronial armies led by Simon de Montfort.
+Humiliated, Henry III initially retreated behind a veil of piety while traveling throughout the countryside, however he soon marshaled his forces in 1264 and rode out into battle against the baronial armies led by Simon de Montfort.
 Needless to say, de Montfort’s troops easily overwhelmed Henry and the King retreated into the nearby Lewes Priory with his chosen son, Edward.
 De Montfort’s soldiers shot flaming arrows onto the roof of the priory, forcing the King to surrender.
-He was now a puppet leader at the mercy of the barons, and as collateral they took a hostage: Henry’s son, Edward.
+He was now a puppet leader at the mercy of the barons, and as collateral they took as hostage Henry’s son, Edward.
 Henry III was now reduced to a figurehead, while Simon de Montfort traveled throughout the land encouraging more ranks and knightly classes to become involved in the Parliamentary revolution.

 Of Simon de Montfort, Winston Churchill writes: “The enthusiasm of the revolution -for it was nothing less- had not been satisfied by a baronial victory.
 Ideas were afoot which would not readily be put to sleep.
 It is the merit of Simon de Montfort that he did not rest content with a victory by the barons over the Crown” (115).

-However, before Simon de Montfort’s revolution was complete, Henry III’s son Edward escaped from captivity and raised an army and he defeated de Montfort in battle at Evesham.
+However, before Simon de Montfort’s revolution was complete, Henry III’s son Edward escaped from captivity and raised an army.
+He defeated de Montfort at the Battle of Evesham.
 Simon de Montfort was killed in the battle and in the 1960s a monument was erected to him at the Evesham Abbey.
 Even in the 13th century, an age devoid of contemporary democratic sentiments, de Montfort was considered a hero.
 Devotees of the new idea of a Parliamentary Republic honored de Montfort as a martyr (not unlike Thomas Becket) but royalists were furious with him.
 They gruesomely dismembered his corpse at his burial site -an act not soon forgotten.